This post may contain affiliate links. Please read my privacy policy.

 Ingredients

-- 4 oz. shirataki noodles or Konnyaku noodles, optional
+• 4 oz (120g) shirataki noodles , or Konnyaku noodles, optional

 Instructions

-- Heat up a small soup pot on medium heat and add the oil.
+• Heat a small soup pot over medium heat and add the oil.
 When the oil is heated, add the onion, stirring a few times before adding the meat.
-Stirring and cooking, then add the carrots and potatoes.
+Stir and cook, then add the carrots and potatoes.
 Stir to combine well with the meat.

-- Add the water and bring it to boil.
-Add the soy sauce, sake, mirin and sugar.
-Lower the heat, cover the pot and simmer until the carrots and potatoes are cooked through, and the sauce reduces.
+• Add the water and bring it to a boil.
+Add the soy sauce, sake, mirin, and sugar.
+Lower the heat, cover the pot, and simmer until the carrots and potatoes are cooked through and the sauce has reduced.

-- Add the Shirataki noodles, cook for 1 minute.
+• Add the Shirataki noodles and cook for 1 minute.
 Add salt and the scallions.
-Turn off heat and serve immediately.
+Turn off the heat and serve immediately.

 Notes